CGCL-codes/Ares/README.md

 #### Running Benchmark

-After deploying a AresStorm cluster, you can launch AresStorm by submitting its jar to the cluster.
+After deploying a Ares cluster, you can launch Ares by submitting its jar to the cluster.
 Please refer to Storm documents for how to
 [set up a Storm cluster](https://storm.apache.org/documentation/Setting-up-a-Storm-cluster.html) and [run topologies on a Storm cluster](https://storm.apache.org/documentation/Running-topologies-on-a-production-cluster.ht)

-Then, you can submit the example to the AresStorm cluster
+Then, you can submit the example to the Ares cluster

 ```txt
 storm jar wordCount-1.0-SNAPSHOT.jar com.basic.benchmark.SentenceWordCountThroughputTopology StormWordcountTopollgy *PARALLISM*